Pack a sleep travel kit to help you sleep when traveling

 15% off Chill Angel travel pajamas and lounge wear

-We like Chill Angel merino so much that we’re able to offer our Subscriber Club members an exclusive 15% discount.
-Wait, what?
-You’re not a Subscriber Club member?
-It’s free and easy to join.
-Become a Subscriber Club member today!
+We like Chill Angel so much that we’re able to offer our Subscriber Club members an exclusive 15% discount.
+You’ll receive your Subscriber Club exclusive discount code in your Welcome Letter once you subscribe.
+Discounts are just one of the many reasons for becoming a Subscriber Club member!

 Water bottle – Sleeping or traveling dehydrated is never a good thing.
 In a hotel room, you may not need to bring along a water bottle, but be sure to fill a glass and put it beside your bed.
 However, on planes or trains, having water at the ready will help your body stay healthy.